(214) 390-7947 (Overseas Callers)

 Accommodation and Meal

-During your volunteer program in Victoria Falls Town, you'll be accommodated in our secure and comfortable volunteer house, designed for up to 20 volunteers.
-Conveniently located, the house offers modern amenities like western-style toilets, air conditioning, cable TV, Wi-Fi, and an affordable laundry service at $5 per bag.
+During your HIV/AIDS volunteer program in Zimbabwe, you'll be accommodated in our secure and comfortable volunteer house, designed for up to 20 volunteers.
+Conveniently located, the house offers modern amenities like western-style toilets, air conditioning, cable TV, Wi-Fi, and an affordable laundry service at $5-$10 per bag.
 Transportation to and from the project site is included in the program fee, ensuring ease of access.
 The program also provides three nutritious daily meals, fostering connections and camaraderie among volunteers from diverse backgrounds, enhancing the overall volunteer experience.

-Learn more about accommodation and meal in Zimbabwe.
+Learn more about accommodation and meals in Zimbabwe.

-Ensuring your safety is our utmost priority during your volunteer experience in Victoria Falls, Zimbabwe.
+Ensuring your safety is our utmost priority during your volunteer HIV/AIDS project in Zimbabwe.
 We thoroughly assess every aspect of your trip, offer pre-trip guidance, carefully choose secure destinations, and collaborate with trustworthy local partners.
 Our dedicated in-country team is present on the ground, providing unparalleled guidance and support to guarantee a secure and exceptional experience abroad.

 Learn more about our commitment to the security of our volunteers.